wanchain/wan-wallet-desktop/README.md

 ## License

-WAN Wallet is open source software licensed as GPL 3.
+WAN Wallet is open source software licensed as GPL-3.0